 - Transnational strategy.
 This strategy leverages a high level of standardization, local responsiveness, and global integration.
 In some ways, it’s a combination of international and multidomestic strategies.
 Companies often use a transnational strategy to benefit from the efficiency of standardization while relying on global branches to localize their products and messaging for local customers.

 Ultimately, whether or not a multidomestic strategy is right for your business comes down to standardization vs. customization.
-The degree to which you need to adapt your products to match local preferences will help you determine which strategy increases your odds of success.
+How much you need to change your products for local preferences will affect which strategy is more likely to succeed.

 Developing a Multidomestic Strategy